 This one is particularly relevant for businesses that serve customers at their address.
 Providing accurate opening hours helps avoid lost business so it’s a no-brainer adding the details in.

-You can learn more about receiving and responding to Google My Business messages here.
+You can learn more about receiving and responding to Google Business Profile messages here.

 10/ Add a promotional business description